-For two foxes at TIERART named Zoe and Frodo, it was love at first sight.
+For two foxes at TIERART Wild Animal Sanctuary named Zoe and Frodo, it was love at first sight.

-Luckily, Zoe was rescued from a fur farm in the Netherlands, what ultimately would have been an unspeakable life in the fur- industry resulting in death.
+Luckily, Zoe was rescued from a fur farm in the Netherlands, which saved her from what would have been an unspeakable life in the fur- industry resulting in a brutal death.

 For four years, Zoe enjoyed a peaceful, happy life in her enclosure, filled with enrichment and veterinary care by the TIERART team.
 Then in August of 2016, Zoe received an unexpected surprise.

-Another Pastel Fox was rescued and brought to TIERART!
+Another Pastel Fox was rescued and brought to TIERART Wild Animal Sanctuary!

 Frodo had suddenly appeared in a German housing estate.
 Local residents asked the police and a local hunter for advice, as they had not seen a fox of this coloring before and were unsure if it was a fox or a dog.
-Frodo was then trapped and brought to TIERART.
+Frodo was then trapped and brought to TIERART Wild Animal Sanctuary.

 As foxes are territorial animals, the staff at TIERART hoped to slowly introduce the two foxes.

-Frodo was placed in a neighboring species- appropriate enclosure that shared a fence with Zoe’s.
-The plan was to allow Zoe and Frodo to grow acquainted with one another from a distance then, staff would monitor them as they were introduced directly.
+Frodo was placed in a neighboring species-appropriate enclosure that shared a fence with Zoe’s.
+The plan was to allow Zoe and Frodo to grow acquainted with one another from a distance and then, staff would monitor them as they were introduced directly.